Despite continuing political problems, this is a paradise for anyone drawn to the beauties of nature.

 Phones and Internet

-Getting a mobile connection in Kampala couldn’t be easier, and now the dongle has arrived with several mobile network providers, finding an internet connection is no longer an expensive and exasperatingly slow task.
+Getting a mobile connection in Kampala couldn’t be easier and finding an internet connection is no longer an expensive and exasperatingly slow task.
 Internet speed is still nowhere near what you are probably used to back in the States or Europe, but it is tolerable.
-A number of nice new cafes have sprung up recently, serving good coffee with often free wireless and - increasingly - good café style food.
+A number of nice new cafes have sprung up recently, serving good coffee with, often, free wireless and - increasingly - good café style food.

 Driving, Roads and Traffic